datagrok-ai/public/help/overview/routing.md

 In this case, the namespace is the personal project of the user who created this [file share](../access/file-shares.md).

-It's important to note that test URLs support directory nesting.
+It's important to note that file shares URLs support directory nesting.
 With their help, you can easily get to any depth of folder nesting.

 For example: [https://public.datagrok.ai/files/demo.testjobs.files.demofiles/chem/zbb](https://public.datagrok.ai/files/demo.testjobs.files.demofiles/chem/zbb)